techlinesolutions/isw-mobile-payment-sdk-android/README.md

 #### Configuration
-You would also need to configure the project with your merchant credentials, and if you would like to customize the colors you would need to override the resource values.
+You would also need to configure the project with your merchant credentials.

 ```java